 About This Semester

-Welcome to the Fall 2016 Operating Systems course, COS 450 and COS 550.
-The start of the semester is only few weeks away which means I’m spending this otherwise very nice day glued to my computer preparing course materials for you.
+Welcome to the Fall 2018 Operating Systems course, COS 450 and COS 550.
+The start of the semester is only few weeks away which means I’m spending these very hot and humid days inside on my computer preparing course materials for you.
 During the first class we will be covering the syllabus and our schedule for the semester.
 If you are considering adding the course, please be in-class on the first day.

 This semester will be quite exciting, we are going to work on several operating system projects in the Pintos operating system.
 Pintos was designed specifically for operating systems courses.
 It’s small and the code is more easily understood than recent versions of Linux which we have used in the past.
 There are three projects and they can be quite difficult.
 To best prepare yourself, review the materials in the Resources section of the course.
 Specifically make sure you start reading through the Pintos Documentation.